PowerPointLabs/PowerPointLabs/PowerPointLabs/Test/README.md

 ## How to add new test for Unit Test?

-0. If the class under test doesn't depend on `PowerPoint Object Model`, directly create a unit test against the class and can skip the rest of steps.
+0. If the class under test doesn't depend on `PowerPoint Object Model`, directly create a unit test against the class and skip the rest of steps.
+Remember to add attribute `[TestCategory("UT")]` to the test method.
 1. If the class under test depends on `PowerPoint Object Model`, create the test slides [here](https://github.com/PowerPointLabs/PowerPointLabs/tree/master/doc/test).
-It should contain the data that can test the feature and the expected results that can be verified.
+It should contain the data that can test the class and the expected results that can be verified.
 2. Create a new test class that extends [BaseUnitTest](https://github.com/PowerPointLabs/PowerPointLabs/blob/master/PowerPointLabs/Test/UnitTest/BaseUnitTest.cs).
 Override the method `GetTestingSlideName` to return the name of the test slides.
 3. Create a new method with attribute `[TestMethod][TestCategory("UT")]`.
 Test the class and assert the verification at the end.